MooersLab/pymolsnips/README.md

 **nteract** has drop down menu for access to the installed kernels.
 The kernels are installed for a particular python interpreter as described under the Jupyter Notebook above.
-Briefly, the python interpreter for which you want to make a kernel is used as follows to install ipykernel and then install the kernel:
+Briefly, the Python interpreter for which you want to make a kernel is used as follows to install ipykernel and then install the kernel:

 ```bash
 /Applications/PyMOL.app/Contents/bin/python -m pip install ipykernel